scala-android/sbt-android/README.md

     device if there is more than one device.
 If there is more than one device, and no target is selected, all commands will execute against the first device in the list.
+  * android:install and android:run are tasks that can be used to install and run the built apk on device respectively.
 * This plugin uses the standard Android project layout as created by Eclipse and `android create project`.
 Additionally, it reads all the existing configuration out of the project's `.properties` files.